krateoplatformops/krateo-lab/krateo-v2-operator-generator/step1/text.md

 2. If the resource doesn't exist, the controller performs the action described in the `verbsDescription` field of the `RestDefinition` CR.
 3. For deletion requests, a similar process is followed.
 4. During resource observation, the controller verifies if the remote resource is synchronized with the CR and performs updates if necessary.

+If you're interested in learning more about the `oasgen-provider` and `rest-dynamic-controller`, you can find additional information in the [official documentation](https://docs.krateo.io/key-concepts/kog/oasgen-provider).